Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 .........................................................
 ~~~~

+In this senario, the MCP server is deployed within the network devices.
+The MCP server acts as a protocol converter, transforming CLI into JSON-RPC 2.0 format for AI system.
 - Scope: The MCP server is colocated with network devices.
 The MCP Client operates in a cloud environment, requesting distributed MCP Server via public/private APIs.
 - Key Characteristics:
   -  Low Latency: Direct access to network devices minimizes tool execution delays